openmetalio/openmetal-docs/docs/engineers-notes/okd.md

 ./openshift-install --dir ~/okd/install-directory create manifests
 ```

-You'll be prompted with for information about the cluster.
+You'll be prompted for information about the cluster.
 As a reference,
 we used the following values for each prompt.

-- Base domain will be the domain you setup DNS or the domain in your hosts file mod.
+- Base domain will be the domain you set up DNS or the domain in your hosts file mod.
 - OKD wants a pull secret.
 The pull secret is used for making pull requests from
   private container image registries.
 If you have a private registry secret you
   can provide that.
 Otherwise, you can use a fake secret the OKD documentation